adeschamps/Rube-Goldberg/README.md

 # Rube-Goldberg #

-Preposterously complex code to do simple things; created for a contest between friends.
+Preposterously complex code to do simple things, created for a contest between friends.

 ## increment ##